Which OT Degree? (OT, OTD, PPOTD & More!)

 If you are interested in teaching, an MSOT degree will also allow you to teach at an OTA program and potentially at some other OT programs.
 (See the question below: Is your goal to work in academia?)

-OTD (doctorate of OT)
+OTD Degree (doctorate of OT)

 The OTD degree takes approximately 3.5 years to complete.
 It includes the same initial coursework listed above for an MSOT, but then OTD students also complete about 1 semester of additional coursework and a final capstone experience (4 months).